 This plant produces a starchy root, with a bitter taste.
 It also has a beautiful flower, which is the state of Montana’s official flower.
 The local natives ate the root.
 It was picked, peeled and dried and used throughout the year.
 It is said to produce an aroma of tobacco when boiled.
 It is also produced a mucilaginous substance, like okra, when boiled.

 You may be asking why this is important?
 Well, when I came across the first reference to Montana Cordial, there was a really unique recipe that used it as an important ingredient.
 It was created by a bartender named John Mahon, who worked at the St. Charles Hotel in New Orleans and Cerele des Etrangers in Havana.
 According to the description of the drink, the end effect is that the cracked ice in the drink produces a kaleidoscope effect.
-Something unique about Montana bitters is what helps create this affect, according to Mahon.
+Something unique about Montana bitters is what helps create this effect, according to Mahon.

 For now, I’ll leave it there because I’m trying to recreate this effect and see if it really works.
 Hard to do without Montana Cordial, but the article provides enough info that I may be able to figure it out.
 Once I have something conclusive I’ll do a post, with a picture.